What does it mean to be a member of St. Columba’s?

 The opposite of faith is not doubt, but certainty. ~ Anne Lamott

 Joining a church doesn’t mean you don’t have big questions or doubts.
 Deciding to be part of a loving community of faith means you’re open to exploring and wrestling with those big questions and doubts.
 Most people here did not grow up in The Episcopal Church.
 Some have never been a member of any church.
 Many have a background in a different church or faith tradition.
 At St. Columba’s, there will be many opportunities to learn, ask questions, and get to know other pilgrims along the way.
-Our "Inquirers Course," which offers an introduction to Christianity, The Episcopal Church, and St. Columba’s, might be a good place to start.
+Our "Inquirers Class," which offers an introduction to Christianity, The Episcopal Church, and St. Columba’s, might be a good place to start.

 As Christians and Episcopalians, we’re committed to practicing a Jesus-centered life, what The Episcopal Church calls, "The Way of Love."
-At St. Columba’s we also provide one another with five practices that nourish and equip us to exercise our Christian faith in our daily life:

 Are there steps to take to officially join?